| Architectural description

 Photogrametricly rectified picture of the

-The bridge was mainly conceived as a functional structure, aimed mostly at connecting the
+bridge The bridge was mainly conceived as a functional structure, aimed mostly at connecting the

 two banks of the river: it may hadn't, originally, any additional ceremonial and